dongskyler/vaniquery/CONTRIBUTING.md

   npm install -g .
   ```
 - Run script `vaniquery --version` in your terminal.
 If you see a version number, that means the app has been installed correctly.

+--

+## Useful commands during development

+When you develop the program, 2 commands will be handy, for example:

+`vaniquery vanilla ./__tests__/testCases/getElementById.js`

+and

+`vaniquery revert ./__tests__/testCases/getElementById.js`

+The former will vanillaize the script `./__tests__/testCases/getElementById.js` and update it.
+Then you can open the file and check the results.

+The latter will revert the vanillaized script back to its original form.

 ---